Process-Centric Analysis of Agentic Software Systems: Introduction

 To promote systematic and scalable process-centric analysis of agent trajectories, this paper proposes \approach, a rich graph that can be automatically generated from linear trajectory logs.
 The nodes in \approach are agent actions, and two nodes are connected through an edge if (1) one action temporally follows another in the trajectory log or (2) the two actions operate on subsuming entities within the problem space (\S \ref{sec:design}).
 In addition to \approach, this paper also introduces \lang, a human-readable abstract of \approach that represents \emph{language} of trajectories. \approach enables a systematic characterization and quantitative comparison of trajectories given graph properties (\S \ref{subsec:metrics}).
 More importantly, \approach and \lang allow a range of process-centric analyses that are not possible with linear trajectory logs, i.e., \emph{Phase Flow Analysis} (\S \ref{subsub:phase-flow-anaysis}) and \emph{Pattern Detection} (\S \ref{subsub:pattern-detection}), supporting systematic evaluation of how agents solve problems and their inefficiencies, not just whether they succeed or fail.

-While \approach applies broadly to any agentic system, we study agentic programming systems, namely SWE-agent~\citep{SWE-agent} and OpenHands~\citep{OpenHands}, due to their rich and diverse trajectories: they involve cycles of planning, bug localization, code modification, and patch validation, all of which can be programmatically assessed.
+We study agentic programming systems, namely SWE-agent~\citep{SWE-agent} and OpenHands~\citep{OpenHands}, due to their rich and diverse trajectories: they involve cycles of planning, bug localization, code modification, and patch validation.
 For our experiments, we run these agentic systems with four LLMs as the backbone (DeepSeek-V3~\citep{deepseek-v3}, DeepSeek-R1~\citep{deepseek-r1}, Devstral-small-2505~\citep{devstral-small}, and Claude Sonnet 4~\citep{claude-sonnet-4}), solving real-world GitHub issues across $12$ repositories from the SWE-Bench Verified benchmark~\citep{swebench-verified}.
 Our comprehensive systematic analysis reveals that: